Gen. Perna: First Shipments of Vaccine Should Arrive Monday Morning

 “Make no mistake, distribution has begun,” he said.
 “Now, boxes are being packed and loaded with vaccine and within the next 24 hours they will move the vaccine from the Pfizer facility to the UPS and FedEx hubs.
 Then it will go up to the locations nationwide which were identified by the states and the territories.”

 Perna said he expects 145 sites to receive the vaccine on Monday, another 425 sites on Tuesday, and the final 66 sites on Wednesday to complete the initial delivery of the Pfizer orders for the vaccine.
 He said at the sites, the vaccine will marry up with ancillary kits that include needles, syringes, and other supplies necessary to administer the vaccine.

-He said millions of vaccine does will be distributed next week and each week that follows, there will be more doses ready for distribution.
+He said he expected to have distributed 40 million doses at the end of the month.
 He said Operation Warp Speed is also posturing to distribute the Moderna vaccine if it also receives emergency use authorization by the FDA.

-He praised all those who worked as part of Operation Warp Speed to establish a foundation for distribution.
+Perna praised all those who worked as part of Operation Warp Speed to establish a foundation for distribution.

-“It is through the foundation established by the incredible experts of the CDC, the capability of commercial industry including Pfizer, McKesson, FedEx, UPS, Walgreens, CVS, and others, and most importantly, the governors, public health officers, and health care communities, that this plan will succeed,” Perna said.
+“It is through the foundation established by the incredible experts of the CDC, the capability of commercial industry including Pfizer, McKesson, FedEx, UPS, Walgreens, CVS, and others, and most importantly, the governors, public health officers, and health care communities, that this plan will succeed,” he said.

 “Because of the energy of the whole of America approach, I am 100 percent confident that we will distribute safely this precious commodity, this vaccine needed to defeat the enemy COVID,” he said.